herbix/hoi4modutilities/README.md

 ## Release Notes

-### [0.3.4]

-### Added
+### [0.3.5]
-* Focus tree
-  * Focus can reference shared focuses now.

 ### Changed
+* Update parser.
+  * Strings without quote will be treated as string now.
+  * Variables can be parsed now.
+The default value will be used.
-* Focus tree
+* Focus tree preview will show warnings for invalid code.
-  * Change allow branches to condition, offset will also be calculated.
-This can be disabled by specifying feature flag `!useConditionInFocus`.

 ### Fixed
-* Position of continuous focuses.
-* Position of focus icons and titles in focus tree.
+* An issue that preview button shows incorrect type of preview.
-* An issue that preview will refresh twice.
+* An issue that in some case focus tree preview shows nothing.